rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 There is only one lawgiver and judge, he who is able to save and to destroy.
 But who are you to judge your neighbor? ^0412

-Come now, you who say, Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit — ^0413
+Come now, you who say, Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit-- ^0413

 yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes. ^0414